worsteggs/InfoScan_readthedocs/content/installation.rst

 --------------------
 *InfoScan is free and open to all users.*

-If you're here for the first time, download InfoScan first, and unzip it into a directory whatever you like.
+If you're here for the first time, download InfoScan first, and decompress it into a directory whatever you like.

-`Download InfoScan v.0.1 for Linux x64 <https://rna.sysu.edu.cn/InfoScan/InfoScan.rar>`_
+`Download InfoScan v.0.1 for Linux x64 <https://rna.sysu.edu.cn/InfoScan/InfoScan.zip>`_

-`Download InfoScan v.0.1 for Mac OSX <https://rna.sysu.edu.cn/InfoScan/InfoScan_mac.rar>`_
+`Download InfoScan v.0.1 for Mac OSX <https://rna.sysu.edu.cn/InfoScan/InfoScan.dmg.zip>`_

 Windows support is currently a work-in-progress.
 Stay tuned and visit back for a Windows compatible executable.